 Gender Reveal Party

-Learning the gender of your baby-to-be is a legitimate reason to celebrate – and more and more couples are adding this to the list of must-do pre-baby parties.
+Learning the gender of your baby-to-be is an exciting option for a second baby shower—and more and more couples are adding this to the list of must-do pre-baby activities.
 It’s a fabulous excuse to gather friends and get excited about your bundle of joy.
-Have the doctor seal your ultrasound results so you can be surprised too.
-Pass the info off to a trusted friend to set up the big reveal.
-Popular options are cakes or cupcakes filled with pink or blue frosting, or a big box o’ balloons to open up in front of everyone.